JacksonAllan/CC/README.md

 Traditionally, C container libraries require users to define types for every container/element type combination and/or to specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
 The result is verbose code.

-In contrast, `cc.h` requires no type definitions and provides an API agnostic to container and element/key types.
-The following table compares `cc.h` to other container library paradigms:
+In contrast, `cc.h` requires no type definitions and provides an API agnostic to container and element types.
+The following table compares `cc.h` usage to other container library paradigms:

 <table>
 <tr>